joelesko/tht/CONTRIBUTING.md

 Don't forget to include tests that make sure errors are being triggered correctly -- not just the "happy path".

+### Adding Dependencies

+THT is mostly free of dependencies.
+This is a big reason why it's so much smaller (and arguably faster) than similar projects.

+The few that it does have are included in `lib/vendor`.

+Please let me know if you plan to work on a feature that will include a new dependency.

 ## Performance